 Clients who subscribe to our performance reporting services typically receive written reports containing detailed quarterly and cumulative information on portfolio holdings and performance.
 Subscribers who also receive non-discretionary advisory services are informed annually whether full due diligence or its equivalent has or has not been completed for a fund/manager in their portfolio.
-If we become aware of a materially adverse issue with an investment manager represented in clients' portfolios where we provide performance reporting, an automated notification is sent to the members of the relevant investment team and to each client invested with that manager recommending a review of that holding.
+If we become aware of a materially adverse issue with an investment manager represented in clients' portfolios where we provide performance reporting, an automated notification is sent to the members of the relevant investment team and to each client invested with that manager, recommending a review of that holding.

-ITEM 13 - CLIENT REFERRALS AND OTHER COMPENSATION
+ITEM 14 - CLIENT REFERRALS AND OTHER COMPENSATION

-We do not compensate any person for client referrals, and we do not receive compensation from investment managers for recommending their products.
-In addition, we have adopted a gift policy for all employees generally prohibiting the acceptance of gifts other than those of de minimis value.
+Other than in certain jurisdictions where the Firm is not licensed to distribute commingled investment funds, we do not compensate any person for client or investor referrals, and we do not receive compensation from investment managers for recommending their products.
+In addition, we have adopted a Gift Policy for all employees generally prohibiting the acceptance of gifts other than those of de minimis value.